ember-cli-deploy/ember-cli-deploy-redis/README.md

 # ember-cli-deploy-redis

-> An ember-cli-deploy-plugin to upload index.html to a Redis store
+> An ember-cli-deploy plugin to upload index.html to a Redis store

 <hr/>
 **WARNING: This plugin is only compatible with ember-cli-deploy versions >= 0.5.0**